bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

 -   Third, the **centroids** of each data cluster are computed.
 The centroid is the “midpoint” of each of the cluster’s data scatter.
--   Then, the data points are **re-allocated to their closest centroid** e.g. points are added to other clusters, if they are nearer to another centroid.
+-   Then, the data points are **re-allocated to their closest centroid** e.g. points are added to other clusters, if they happen to be closer to another centroid (calculated via sum of squared distances).
 -   Then the new centroids are re-calculated

-Steps 3-4 are **repeated until a global optimum has been reached**, e.g. no points can be re-allocated to other clusters.
+Steps 3-4 are **repeated (iterated) until a global optimum has been reached**, e.g. no points can be re-allocated to other clusters.

 ### K-means clustering in R-code